brandysnaps/ratchet-and-clank-lightbox/docs/_posts/2022-09-23-printer-upgrades.md

 ## Fan Guard

 This is a guard for the fan at the front-left of the printer.
-I was suprised to see that no cover was included for this as filament and other debris could easily fall into the hole.
+I was surprised to see that no cover was included for this as filament and other debris could easily fall into the hole.
 This is the upgrade I am printing to address the issue:

 ![Fan guard]({{ 'assets/images/fan-guard.png' | relative_url }} )